 Tatted lace is hand-crafted using old world techniques.
-Anita has been making tatted items for more than 20 years, is a member of two Lace Guilds, and was the first tatter, worldwide, to complete the International Organization of Lace, Inc. (IOLI) Tatting Technical Proficiency Program.
+Anita has been making tatted items for more than 25 years, is a member of three Lace Guilds, and was the first tatter, worldwide, to complete the International Organization of Lace, Inc. (IOLI) Tatting Technical Proficiency Program.
 Anita recently completed her Master tatting in the Tatters Across Time proficiency.
 We sell a variety of tatted lace products and offer lace-making classes.
 Her tatting has been highlighted and published in The Piedmont Virginia magazine, on display in a museum, featured in newspaper articles and lace magazines, and has won many ribbons.

 Groups & Events

-We will be hosting seasonal events such as farm tours, craft classes, tatting lessons, and activities which accompany the blossoming of our lavender varieties.
+We hope to be hosting seasonal events such as farm tours, craft classes, tatting lessons, and activities which accompany the blossoming of our lavender varieties.
 Check our events page for dates and time of hosted activities.
-Visit us off the farm at the Culpeper Farmers Market seasonally on Saturday mornings, 7:30am - Noon.
 Like us on Facebook to stay tuned to our activities.

 Lavender and Lace can provide fresh and dried lavender, and tatted lace products for the bride and bridesmaids.
 We also offer a picturesque garden setting to host your event and exchange of vows.
 Bookings require a reservation and are limited.

 Lavender and Lace at The Bothy Farm is an agritourism farm in northern Culpeper County located along the Wine Trail and in the piedmont of Shenandoah National Park.
 Stroll through the fresh lavender individually or arrange an informative tour.
 Learn about lavender.
 Smell the various fragrances.
 See how lavender is dried and learn about products made from lavender.
 Then see how hand-tatted lace is made.